Multivariate one-sided testing in matched observational studies as an adversarial game: Hidden Bias in Matched Observational Studies

 If Fisher's sharp null is true then $R_{k} = r_{Ck}$, and hence $T_k(Z,R_k) = T_k(Z, r_{Ck})$.
 For a particular $\Gamma>1$, the test statistic's null distribution under Fisher's sharp null is

 where $1(A)$ is an indicator that the condition $A$ was met.
 At $\Gamma=1$ (\ref{eq:null}) is simply the proportion of treatment assignments where the test statistic is greater than or equal to $v$, returning the usual randomization inference in a finely stratified experiment.
 For $\Gamma>1$ (\ref{eq:null}) is unknown due to its dependence on the nuisance vector $u$.
 A sensitivity analysis proceeds for a particular $\Gamma$ by maximizing (\ref{eq:null}) with $v=t_k$, the observed value of the test statistic for a particular $\Gamma$, resulting in the largest possible $p$-value for the desired inference subject to (\ref{eq:sensmodel}) holding at $\Gamma$.
 The practitioner then increases $\Gamma$ until the test no longer rejects the null hypothesis.
 This changepoint value of $\Gamma$ serves as a measure of how robust the study's finding was to unmeasured confounding.
 See \citet{gas00} and \citet{ros18} for large-sample approaches for conducting a sensitivity analysis for Fisher's sharp null with a single outcome variable under (\ref{eq:sensmodel}).
 Since $T_k$ is assumed effect increasing, the worst-case $p$-value for a sensitivity analysis for Fisher's sharp null attains the largest $p$-value over the composite null $H_k$.
-That is, a sensitivity analysis for Fisher's sharp null also provides a valid sensitivity analysis for $H_k$; see Proposition 1 of the unpublished manuscript of D. Caughey, A. Dafoe and L. Miratrix (arXiv:1709.07339) for a proof.
+That is, a sensitivity analysis for Fisher's sharp null also provides a valid sensitivity analysis for $H_k$ \citep[Prop.
+1]{CDM17}.